nevalang/neva/spec/faq.md

 The reason is the same as with "static ports" vs "givers as special nodes".
 Otherwise there would be a special kind of nodes like "record builders" that are different from normal component nodes because they must have a specific configuration - record that they must build.

-With `from rec` feature (that is implemented outside of the typesystem, because type system doesn't know anything about ports, it only knows about types) it's possible to say "hey compiler, I want a component with the same inports that this record has fields".
+With `fromRec` feature (that is implemented outside of the typesystem, because type system doesn't know anything about ports) it's possible to say "hey compiler, I want a component with the same inports that this record has fields".

 ## Type-system